Frequently Asked Questions

 Niagara Skydive Centre is Ontario’s Tandem Specialist.
 We are also the only skydive centre in Ontario that includes an aerial tour of Niagara Falls on all jump flights to altitude1!
 We are a full-time skydive centre, with professional instructors and commercial pilots on duty every day.
 For added peace of mind, all our instructors are Canadian Sport Parachuting Association (CSPA) and/or United States Parachute Association (USPA) certified.

 1. Due to localized inclement weather, or other air traffic control restrictions that may be in effect, there may be some instances, although rare, where we are unable to over-fly Niagara Falls on your specific flight.
 In such cases, we may supplement your video with footage and photos of Niagara Falls that may not be from your actual flight.

 What are your days of operation?

-We are open 7 days a week, May through October, including weekends and holidays.
+We are open 7 days a week, spring through fall, including weekends and holidays.
 We book Tandem appointments every hour on the hour starting at 9 a.m.

 How do I get there?